George Affleck (entrepreneur): Media career (1991—1998)

-Curve Communications
+Curve Communications (2000–present)

-(2000–present) Launched with two colleagues (Laura Ballance and Duane Lennie), Curve Communications was launched after Affleck was given an assignment from the BC and Yukon Community Newspapers Association to assemble a historical anthology of its member newspapers.
-Following the success of the anthology (published in 1999), Curve Communications began taking additional clients (among them: Pacific National Exhibition and the Cloverdale Rodeo).
+In 2000, Affleck co-founded Curve Communications along with two colleagues, Laura Ballance and Duane Lennie, after receiving an assignment from the BC and Yukon Community Newspapers Association to assemble a historical anthology of its member newspapers.
+Following the publishing of the anthology in 1999, Curve began taking on additional clients, including the Pacific National Exhibition and the Cloverdale Rodeo.

-Over the next several years the business expanded until Lennie left the business leaving Affleck and Ballance as partners.
-In September 2008, Affleck and Ballance dissolve their partnership with Affleck keeping Curve and taking on the position of President and chief executive officer.
-At this time (September 1, 2008) Curve Communications was ranked as the 63rd fastest growing company in British Columbia by Business In Vancouver (BIV Magazine).
-As of January 2012, it is reported that Affleck owns more than 30% of Curve.
+Lennie left the company several years later, and in September 2008, Affleck and Ballance dissolved their partnership, with Affleck remaining president and chief executive officer.
+In the same month, Curve Communications was ranked the 63rd fastest-growing company in British Columbia by Business in Vancouver.
+As of January 2012, Affleck reportedly owned more than 30 percent of the company.